2018 UEFA Champions League final: Related events

 The 2018 UEFA Women's Champions League final was held two days earlier, on 24 May 2018, at the Valeriy Lobanovskyi Dynamo Stadium between Wolfsburg and Lyon, Lyon emerging victorious 4–1.
 This was also the last time that the host city for the men's Champions League final was also automatically assigned the Women's Champions League final.

-The annual UEFA Champions Festival was held between 24–27 May 2018 in the Kyiv city centre.
+The annual UEFA Champions Festival was held between 24 and 27 May 2018 in the Kyiv city centre.

 Incidents

 In late May, The New York Times reported that some fans with allocated tickets had returned them after having trouble finding flights to and accommodation in Kyiv.
 Locals in Kyiv began offering free accommodation for fans affected by cancelled hotel and apartment arrangements.
 Several charter flights arranged for Liverpool fans were cancelled, leaving fans with tickets stranded and leading to an unsuccessful search for alternative solutions by the club and city government.
 Other airlines offered flights to Kyiv from airports in Liverpool and Manchester, using assigned slots at Kyiv's airports.

 On 24 May, a group of Liverpool fans were attacked in a restaurant by 20 masked hooligans.